Disability Insurance Lawyers Helping Clients Nationwide with COVID-19 Concerns

 Other issues might arise in documenting ongoing care and obtaining necessary information for your treatment providers.
 Even if your physician is willing and able to see you, you may not be able to attend the evaluation since you are at an increased risk of experiencing complications if you are exposed to the coronavirus.
 You may also receive notification from your disability insurance company during this time that your physician has failed to respond to a request made for needed documents, records, forms, or to provide a response to a previous evaluation.
 Our attorneys have established strategies for dealing with these issues to ensure the claims process is not delayed.

 But what if the disability insurance company wants a field representative to make a home visit?
 This may be inadvisable as you or another person living in your home is highly susceptible to experiencing severe complications if exposed to the coronavirus.
-In situations like these, our attorneys have established virtual and telephonic interviews to navigate these obstacles.
+In situations like these, our individual and long-term disability insurance attorneys have established virtual and telephonic interviews to navigate these obstacles.

 Contact a Philadelphia Private Disability Attorney